activisthandbook/articles/partner.md

 title: Let's work together
 description: Become a partner of Activist Handbook
 published: false
-date: 2021-09-27T07:31:10.157Z
+date: 2021-09-27T07:31:53.559Z
 tags:
 editor: markdown
 dateCreated: 2021-09-25T13:07:59.603Z
 ---

 **Activist Handbook is a collaborative project by activists all over the globe.
-We would love to partner up with your organisation.
+We would love to partner up with your organisation or movement.
 On this page, we explain how we could work together.**

 > Let's talk!
 Fill out our **[partnership form](https://airtable.com/shrPR6xjDVSJNttuj)** or reach out to us via contact@activisthandbook.org